Jen Rubio is 8 months pregnant and the new CEO of her travel startup. She’s the perfect person for the job

 In a twist, one of Rubio’s first acts as CEO will be to lead by example and take full advantage of the company’s maternity leave policies, which gives all parents 16 weeks of fully paid time off that can be taken in one continuous block or split into smaller increments.
 Over the past three years, she has been focused on starting a family.
 In 2019, she became engaged to Stewart Butterfield, the co-founder and CEO of Slack, and this past December, she shared on Instagram that the couple struggled to get pregnant.
 But after an early miscarriage and multiple rounds of IVF treatments, she’s a month away from giving birth.
 “These developments in my personal life have opened my eyes to how much more progress we need,” she says.
 “We need to create workplaces where employees at any level can start families without it affecting the next steps in their career.”

-Rubio plans to take her maternity leave in small increments, which will allow her to keep tabs on what is happening at the company.
+Rubio plans to take her maternity leave in small chunks, which will allow her to keep tabs on what is happening at the company.
 She has also spent the pandemic quite literally writing the brand’s next chapter.
 Before her appointment as CEO, she helped craft the brand’s strategy for the post-pandemic world.
 At its core, Rubio wants Away to be grounded in the belief that travel is a positive force in the world, because it promotes openness and inclusivity across countries and cultures.
 For more than a year in lockdown, the world has felt smaller, but as people get vaccinated, Rubio hopes that Away can play a role in helping remove some of the anxieties around travel.

 After the initial 90% decrease in revenues, Rubio says that sales did return slowly, although the company declines to specify by how much.
-The company made the decision not to change its products or branding too radically to adapt to the pandemic.
+Away made the decision not to change its products or branding too radically to adapt to the pandemic.
 It released a larger duffle bag for people taking road trips and backpacks and laptop bags for everyday use.
 When animal adoptions spiked, Away brought forward plans to release a pet carrier.
 But, in many ways, the brand has always been designed for the jet-setting millennial and that is not going to change any time soon.

 Market indicators suggests that travel is about to rebound.
 Even before the U.S. vaccination campaign began, consumers began to buy Away suitcases, apparently with the intention of traveling in the near future.
 Over the past few months, the company has tracked an increase in TSA checkpoint passenger figures, the number of flights departing worldwide, and Google searches for travel.
 And the European Union has said it would open its borders to fully vaccinated U.S. citizens this summer.
 “As a business, we’re a little ahead of the trend,” she says.
 “But our data is cementing the hypothesis that people are really excited to travel again.
 They don’t even have trips planned, but they’re getting ready for it.”